jeremyruppel/git-approvals/README.md

 The following options are supported:

 - `:format`: specifies the format to use when writing out the approved file.
-The format is inferred from the extension of the approved file, but if you specify it here, it will change the extension to match.
+The format can be inferred from the extension of the approved file, but if you specify it here, it will change the extension to match.
 This option accepts any extension that is registered with [tilt][tilt].
-- `:filename`: specifies the filename of the approved file.
+- `:filename`: specifies the base filename of the approved file.

 ### Formatters